AutoDB/AutoDB/Documentation/Documentation.md

 ## Migration

 A common source of errors and hangs is migration.
 The system knows about current SQL-tables on disc, and handle migration automatically and efficiently by comparing with the data-classes.
 It handles adding and removing columns, and changing types (to some extent).
-If you change a String to Int it will work as long as the string can be an Int like "2", but "string" will of course not be a meaningful Int - so keep that in mind.
+If you change a String to Int it will work as long as the string can be an Int like "2", but everything else like "some words" will of course not be a meaningful Int - so keep that in mind.
 For best result, never change your types.
 Instead, create new columns.
 Migration is really fast and even if your tables have millions of rows it will probably not be noticable for the user.

 NOTE: AutoDB cannot (yet) rename properties, if you change the name of a variable it will delete the old column and create a new one - potentially causing data loss.